Professor Will Jennings

-- Acting Head of Department (semester 2), Director of the Centre for Citizenship, Globalisation and Governance
+Head of Department of Politics & International Relations, Professor of Political Science and Public Policy, Director of the Centre for Citizenship, Globalisation and Governance

 Will Jennings is Professor of Political Science and Public Policy and Director of the Centre for Citizenship, Globalisation and Governance at the University of Southampton.
 Previously I was a British Academy Postdoctoral Research Fellow at the London School of Economics and Political Science and a Research Fellow at the University of Manchester.
 I completed my doctorate at the University of Oxford in 2004.
 My research is concerned with questions relating to public policy and political behaviour.
 I have written extensively on agenda-setting, public opinion, electoral behaviour, political parties, and the governance of mega-projects and mega-events.
 I am a methodological pluralist, using both quantitative and qualitative methods, but specialise in time series analysis.